Chair, Dresser, Mirror

 Every tree has greater stature viewed against a naked sky.

-Life is simple; letting go creates a place for hopes and dreams.
+Life is simple; letting go creates a space for hopes and dreams.

 Barren walls and open floors make room for ever-changing themes.